francescoraves483/LTNT/README.md

 - [iPerf](https://iperf.fr/) 2.0.13+ (also versions with a lower subversion number should work fine.
 However, the system has been tested to work at with version 2.0.13 or greater)
 - [LaTe](https://github.com/francescoraves483/LaMP_LaTe/tree/development) 0.1.7-beta-development 20201105a or greater (the [development branch](https://github.com/francescoraves483/LaMP_LaTe/tree/development) shall be used for the time being, as the platform requires the `--initial-timeout` option, which is not yet available in version 0.1.6-beta, on the master branch)
 - the LTNT test manager program, i.e. the "core" of LTNT, acting as a lightweight orchestrating software to launch and manage the execution of different instances of iPerf and LaTe during the execution of the tests.
 This repository is hosting the LTNT test manager program, plus few other useful files
-- a package in order to perform the clock synchronization between the involved devices, in which iPerf, LaTe and LTNT test manager will run (suggested package: `ptplinux` - or `ptpd`, when not using the suggested hadware boards - for PTP clock synchronization)
+- a package in order to perform the clock synchronization between the involved devices, in which iPerf, LaTe and LTNT test manager will run (suggested package: `linuxptp` - or `ptpd`, when not using the suggested hadware boards - for PTP clock synchronization)

 # LTNT customizable hardware and required minimum specifications